Distributional Anchor Regression: Empirical Results

 First, a linear model assuming homoscedasticity and conditional normality is used to estimate the conditional distribution of \code{cmdev} depending on the socio-economic factors described above.
-A notable reduction in the observed worst-case loss is already observed for mild causal regularization ($\xi \in \{1, 10\}$) without loosing too much predictive performance for the other environments (Figure~\ref{fig:res:bh2}~A).
-For stronger causal regularization, the cross-validated NLL becomes gradually worse.
+A notable reduction in the observed worst-case loss is already observed for mild causal regularization ($\xi \in \{1, 10\}$) without losing too much predictive performance for the other environments (Figure~\ref{fig:res:bh2}\textsf{a}).
+For stronger causal regularization, the mean cross-validated NLL becomes gradually worse.
 However, assuming a symmetric distribution for prices ignores the typical skewness of these outcomes.
-The c-probit model allows a non-linear basis expansion in the response and thus relaxes the homoscedasticity and conditional normality assumption.
-Essentially the same gain in terms of worst-case CV NLL is observed for the c-probit model compared to Lm.
+The c-probit model estimates a non-linear basis expansion in the response and thus relaxes the homoscedasticity and conditional normality assumption.
+When switching from $\pZ = \Phi$ to $\pZ = \expit$, the interpretation of $\h$ changes from a latent normal to a logistic scale.
+The former has no direct interpretation, whereas for the latter, $\shiftparm$ can be interpreted as log odds-ratios.
+A similar gain in terms of worst-case CV NLL is observed for the c-probit model compared to Lm.

 Figure~\ref{fig:res:bh2d} shows the predicted conditional densities for the three observations in Boston Beacon Hill and emphasizes the importance of modelling \code{cmedv} using a right-skewed distribution.
+The densities are shown for the regularized transformation model ($\xi = 10$) and the unregularized model ($\xi = 0$).
+For all regularized models, a flatter (\ie more uncertain) distribution is predicted, putting more probability mass on the values beyond $\$50'000$.

 A disadvantage of switching from a linear probit to a non-linear probit model is the loss of interpretability of the individual regression coefficients \citep[\eg][]{fahrmeir2007regression}.